 The Waning Gibbous Moon reminds us that while we have made progress, there is still work to be done.

-Keywords: Release, letting go.
+Keywords: Release, let go.

 Ritual: A couple weeks ago, Tracy and I shared a burning ritual that we did for releasing negative influences in our lives.
 It was a powerful experience.